sug4r-wr41th/sug4r-wr41th.github.io/content/posts/a256c9e8-16e9-4d4d-8e1c-7bee3584a5da/index.md

 # Conclusion

-As removable drives remain popular amoung users as an easy way to share files with colleagues and suppliers, attackers will continue to use them as infection vectors, using novel techniques to trick users into clicking on stuff.
+As removable drives remain popular among users as an easy way to share files with colleagues and suppliers, attackers will continue to use them as infection vectors, using novel techniques to trick users into clicking on stuff.

 # IOCs